Air Booking Guide

 Create Retention Segments

-The autoDeleteDate value is returned in the Reservation Retrieve, Workbench Commit, and Create Post-Commit Workbench responses, as shown in the example excerpt below.
+The autoDeleteDate value is returned in the Reservation Retrieve, Workbench Commit, and Post-Commit Workbench responses, as shown in the example excerpt below.
 To update or delete the autoDeleteDate on an existing booking, send the autoDeleteDate query parameter at the end of a post-commit workbench session.

 Confirm Involuntary Schedule Change

-AirReservation supports an optional workbench commit request payload that confirms a carrier-initiated schedule change.
-When the flight schedule on an existing reservation has changed, a Reservation Retrieve returns a value of either TK or UN in OfferStatus/StatusAir/code to indicate the change.
-To accept the schedule change, send the workbench commit with a payload including the indicator scheduleChangeAcceptedInd set to true.
-You do not need to create a workbench session first.
+When the flight schedule on an existing reservation has changed, the Reservation Retrieve response indicates the change by returning a value of either TK or UN in OfferStatus/StatusAir/code.
+You can send the optional workbench commit request payload with scheduleChangeAcceptedInd set to true to confirm a carrier-initiated schedule change.
+In this case, you do not need to first create a workbench session.

 Update or Delete Ticketing Time Limit Date